New! Check out our Solar Return Report and Major Transits Report. Problem? Request? Contact me

 Quadrant-Based Houses

-Quadrant house systems first divide the chart into 4 quadrants with the Ascendant, IC, Descendent, and Midheaven as the cusps of the 1st, 4th, 6th, and 10th houses.
-From there, different systems subdivide the remaining houses using different calculations.
+Quadrant house systems first divide the chart into 4 quadrants with the Ascendant, IC, Descendent, and Midheaven as the cusps of the 1st, 4th, 7th, and 10th houses.
+From there, different systems subdivide the quadrants to create the remaining houses using different calculations.

 Placidus is the most common modern house system, and is often the default in astrological software.
-Porphery is used by the Jeffrey Wolf Greene school of Evolutionary Astrology.
+Porphyry is used by the Jeffrey Wolf Green school of Evolutionary Astrology.

 Whole Sign Houses

 Hellenistic astrology used Whole Sign Houses, where each house corresponds to the entirety of a sign.
-This is very simple and straightforward, and many people prefer it after they have used it for awhile.
+This is very simple and straightforward, and I have come to prefer it after using it for awhile.

 © 2025 AstroLiberation